kratenko/lovem/journal/2022-07/07-what-is-a-virtual-machine-anyway.md

    register 0."
  * "Take the lower 16 bits of this instruction and write them in register 2."

-Lua and Neko are register machines (at least in current versions).
+Lua and Neko are virtual register machines (at least in current versions).

 [register-book]: https://en.wikibooks.org/wiki/Creating%5fa%5fVirtual%5fMachine/Register%5fVM%5fin%5fC